mattgriffindev/waggy-tails/README.md

 The project was deployed to GitHub Pages using the following steps:

-1. Log in to GitHub and locate the [gitHub respository](https://github.com/mattgriffindev/waggy-tails/ "GitHub respository").
+1. Log in to GitHub and locate the [GitHub respository](https://github.com/mattgriffindev/waggy-tails/ "GitHub respository").
 2. At the top of the repository (not top of page), locate the 'Settings' icon on the menu.
 3. Scroll down the Settings page until you locate the 'GitHub Pages' Section.
 4. Under 'Source', click the dropdown called 'None' and select 'Master Branch'.